Faylixe/googlecodejam-client/README.md

 final CodeJamSession session = CodeJamSession.createSession(executor, round);
 ```

+The session could be then used to retrieve contest information, problem description and analysis, download input file
+as submit solution as well.

 ## Command line application

 A command line application which consists in the client JAR and a running script is also available.
 Here is the usage description :